johnny800819/.ProjectSimpleIntroduce/README.md

 # .ProjectSimpleIntroduce
-All project introduced with PPT in here
+Set simple introduce on the all project, as power point in here